stefanspringer1/CXX2SwiftDemoLib/README.md

 }
 ```

+You need:

-Place the CXX2SwiftDemoLib-Swift.h header to where the C++ source file is.
+- Place the CXX2SwiftDemoLib-Swift.h header to where the C++ source file is.

-Place the libCXX2SwiftDemoLib.\* libary file should be placed where the linker can find it, on macOS e.g. `/usr/local/lib` or the build directory.
+- Place the libCXX2SwiftDemoLib.\* libary file should be placed where the linker can find it, on macOS e.g. `/usr/local/lib` or the build directory.
+- Including the C++ interop core headers that ship as are part of the Swift distribution.
+You should add an include path to your clang compilation that points to something like `<SWIFT_TOOLCHAIN_DIR>/usr/lib/swift/`.

 Use the following build command: